ergosumx/ggufx-examples/granite_docling/README.md

 # Granite Docling Sample

-This console sample demonstrates how to consume the `ErgoX.VecraX.GgufX` managed library to run Granite Docling multimodal inference.
+This console sample demonstrates how to consume the `ErgoX.GgufX` managed library to run Granite Docling multimodal inference.
 It loads the production wrapper, processes images from the example's local I/O folder, and exports Markdown outputs using the runtime binaries distributed with the library.

 ## Prerequisites

 - Granite Docling model artifacts placed in `examples/granite_docling/models/`:
   - `granite-docling-258M-Q8_0.gguf`
   - `mmproj-granite-docling-258M-Q8_0.gguf`
-- Runtime binaries (copied into `src/ErgoX.VecraX.GgufX/runtimes/win-x64/`) are restored automatically via the project reference.
+- Runtime binaries (copied into `src/ErgoX.GgufX/runtimes/win-x64/`) are restored automatically via the project reference.
 - Input screenshots located under `examples/granite_docling/io/input/`.

 ## Running the Sample